DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 ### Ages
 Storytimes are for babies, toddlers, and children up to age 5.
 The Children's Library offers [other programs](/events/kids "Programs for older children") for children up to age 12.

-**Registration for Fall II** Registration runs from Monday, 10/9 to Monday, 10/23.
-Notification by Saturday, 10/28.
+**Registration for Winter** Registration runs from Monday, 1/8 to Monday, 1/22.
+Notification by Saturday, 1/27.
 <br />
-**Fall II Sessions** Storytimes begin Monday, 10/30 and end Friday, 12/8.
+**Winter Sessions** Storytimes begin Monday, 1/29 and end Friday, 3/9.
 <br />
-**Save the date!** Winter registration begins 1/8.
+**Save the date!** Spring registration begins 2/26.
 <br />
 <br />